BeatriceVaienti/dsml_project/README.md

 - `meta_gb/` contains the trained model for the LightGBM model used in the ensemble model.
 - `predictions/` contains the predictions made by the single models on the test set.

-## 5.2 Training the Ensemble Model
+## 5.2 `train_ensemble.py`: Training the Ensemble Model

 To train the ensemble model, run:
 ```bash
 python scripts/train_ensemble.py --use_nn
 ```

 If specified using the flag `--use_nn`, the additional neural network (the one presented in Section 4) is trained on the combined features and embeddings.
-This neural network is configured with the best hyperparameters (learning rate, hidden layer size, and number of epochs) found in Section 4.
+This neural network is configured with the best hyperparameters (learning rate, hidden layer size, and number of epochs) and with the best combination of augmented data, as found in Section 4.

 Given the computational intensity of re-training the single models each time from scratch, the training script uses a consistent train-test split of the full labelled dataset to train the single models.
 The predictions of the single models are then used to train the ensemble model.
-If the single models are already present in the ensemble_model folder, the train_ensemble.py function loads them and uses them to create predictions on the test set.
-The trained ensemble model will be saved in the `ensemble_model` folder.
+If the single models are already present in the `ensemble_model/` folder, the `train_ensemble.py` function loads them and uses them to create predictions on the test set.
+The trained ensemble model will be saved in the `ensemble_model/` folder.

 ## Combination Techniques: Neural Network and lightGBM
 To combine the CamemBERT, Flaubert, and Neural Network models, we tested two different approaches: